keepthatworktoyourself/otter/README.md

 ## Sample setup with create-react-app

-Iceberg's just a react component so is easy to install.
+Iceberg is just a react component so is easy to install.
 For example:

 ```sh
 npx create-react-app my-app